Five times Anthony Fauci and Rand Paul clashed in testy Senate hearings

 ‘You are not listening’

-In September 2020, Mr Fauci lost his patience and told Mr Paul he was “not listening” during a Senate hearing on the US response to the pandemic.
+In September 2020, Dr Fauci lost his patience and told Mr Paul he was “not listening” during a Senate hearing on the US response to the pandemic.

-“You’ve misconstrued that, senator, and you’ve done that repeatedly in the past,” Mr Fauci said.
+“You’ve misconstrued that, senator, and you’ve done that repeatedly in the past,” Dr Fauci said.
 “They got hit very badly and they made some mistakes.

 He went on to say New York’s testing positivity rate was around 1 per cent due to the official guidelines of masks, social distancing and washing hands.

-When Mr Paul suggested New York could have achieved herd immunity, a frustrated Mr Fauci said “this happens with Senator Rand all the time”.
+When Mr Paul suggested New York could have achieved herd immunity, a frustrated Dr Fauci said “this happens with Senator Rand all the time”.

 “You are not listening to what the director of the CDC said that in New York it’s about 22 per cent.
 If you believe 22 per cent is herd immunity I believe you’re alone in that.”